Monday, August 20, 2012

 Today was the start of a new week and my commitment to my son was that I was going to experience what he was experiencing.
 Today I went to school.
 I've never done this before and I will be honest, I was really nervous about being a fifth grader again!
 It wasn't for the entire day, only for lunch, but it was long enough to identify why my son was so miserable.

 Israel and Donovan are very different in their personalities.
 Israel is very touchy-feely.
 He likes to sit close to you, he needs a hug, he needs to hear he is loved.
 Israel loves to talk and needs recognition.
 He tends to interrupt, but not intentionally.
 He wants to be liked and therefore he hates being left in the dark with what others expect of him.
 When he is criticized he doesn't take it well and feels very misunderstood.
 He's more of a visual-spacial learner who conceptualizes quickly and teaches his peers, but has an impatience for details and red tape.
 Donovan is different.
 He is quieter and more focused.
 He appreciates order and structure.
-He could do without the hugs and he doesn't need the recognition.
-When he is criticized he takes it well because that means there is an opportunity to do it even better.
+He is introverted, a deep thinker.
+He doesn't take criticism personally, but meets it with questions to improve his performance.
+He gets bored easily, they both do.
 They are both competative and both very active.
 They both are so busy in their heads that they often miss what is being said.

 This new school lacks an individualized approach.
 It's a breeding ground for analytic thinkers and a prison for intuitive feelers.
 The world needs both.
 Everything is about following rules, having order, and maintaining the structure.
 You are not allowed to touch a friend when you talk.
 If you interrupt you will write an essay as punishment.
 Israel loves to write by the way.
 Now he is having something he sees as positive transformed into something as negative.
 Talk about confusing.
 The entire time we were at lunch we were yelled at.
 I couldn't tell you what the lady said, but she seemed angry.
 No wonder he always feels like he is in trouble.
 No one even smiles.
 To top it off, we were given exactly seven minutes to eat.
 Ridiculous!
 No wonder the boys are starving when they get home.
 I'm just told, "Mom, you pack too much food", when in reality - I don't!
 They don't pack enough time for these children!
 And if this isn't enough to state my case try this one on for size.
 Anyone can be on student council as long as you pay a fee.
 Really?
 Politics this early in the game?

 Now, I realize I'm not in any position to march into the prinicpal's office (who is sure to be there because I have been in this school on three occassions in six days and he is always in his office) and demand an overhaul with the power of positivity and custom fitting.